 Best Horror Movies of All Time

-By far the one that stands out.
-I watched it ONE time and have never watched it again and I'm 42.
-Other movies about possession don't bother me, to a point, as much as this one did.
+By far, this is the one that stands out.
+I watched it one time and have never watched it again, and I'm 42.
+Other movies about possession don't bother me as much, to a point, as this one did.
 Deservedly so, Aliens is in the top 10.
-Poltergeist (the clown scene) is the still the reason I can't STAND clowns to this day.
+Poltergeist, specifically the clown scene, is still the reason I can't stand clowns to this day.
 IT should be higher as well.
-Paranormal Activity (1) deserves it's spot as that movie kept me on the edge of my seat and my wife afraid to sleep at night!
-JAWS needs to be higher on the list...
-Great directing, acting, etc. Plus I was afraid to go in the ocean for years after seeing it in the theater!
+Paranormal Activity (1) deserves its spot, as that movie kept me on the edge of my seat and my wife afraid to sleep at night.
+JAWS needs to be higher on the list - great directing, acting, etc. Plus, I was afraid to go into the ocean for years after seeing it in the theater!

 What an amazing film.
 I can't believe how much this outstanding masterpiece affected so many people who watched it when it first came out.
 I love this movie to bits.
-This film right here isn't only my favorite horror movie, but also my favorite movie of all time.
-You don't know horror until you've watched this movie or at least read the book it's based off of.
-And if you don't like it because it's not scary, remember, a horror can become outdated.
-And this movie is a bit outdated, but at least give it appreciation.
+This film isn't only my favorite horror movie, but also my favorite movie of all time.
+You don't know horror until you've watched this movie or at least read the book it's based on.
+And if you don't like it because it's not scary, remember, horror can become outdated.
+This movie is a bit outdated, but at least give it appreciation.
 (You faithless slime!)

 The girl who plays the exorcist is absolutely fantastic.
 Just the way that she slams herself against the bed and talks seems so realistic.
 The acting seemed accurate and the directing was fantastic.
 Most directors would forget to tie her to the bed or add cheesy effects, but William Friedkin is spot on.

 I started watching horror movies 37 years ago, at age 8.
-I have seen every type of horror there is, that had any substance.
+I have seen every type of horror that has any substance.
 Occasionally, I might get a chill down my spine.
 For the most part, they didn't bother me too much.
-I still love to watch them for the plot twist, unique scenery and kills.
-Here are the 10 that I have watched the most.
+I still love to watch them for the plot twists, unique scenery, and kills.
+Here are the 10 that I have watched the most: